Accident And Injury Attorneys

 You Generally Have a Limited Time to Pursue Legal Action

 As we noted earlier, CVP § 214 generally allows claimants to file suit within three years of the accident.
-This timeline applies to lawsuits, not claims.
+This timeline applies to lawsuits, not insurance claims.
 Filing a claim does not mean filing a lawsuit.
 So, if the three-year deadline expires on your case, you could lose the right to seek damages, and the insurer may deny your claim on these grounds.

 Insurance Companies Are Businesses